deepakmohan143/HostelManagementSystem/README.md

 # HostelManagementSystem
-website for displaying Hostel and students details in GU
+website for displaying Hostel and students details in GUI